gregkroon/terraform-delegate-ng-immutable/README.md

 (Namespace , Cluster role binding , secret and statefulset) .

-### Input parameters required for provisioning (defined in .tfvars and mirrors the helm values.yaml file)
+### Input parameters required for provisioning (defined in terraform.tfvars and mirrors the helm values.yaml file)

 Examples :